zhenliatbrown/MESO-DPD_LAMMPS/doc/src/Errors_details.rst

 Lost atoms ...
 --------------

-A simulation erroring out due to lost atoms can have multiple causes.
+A simulation stopping with an error due to lost atoms can have multiple causes.
 In the majority of cases, lost atoms are unexpected and a result of extremely high velocities causing instabilities in the system, and those velocities can result from a variety of issues.
 For ideas on how to track down issues with unexpected lost atoms, see :ref:`Fast moving atoms <hint05>` and :ref:`Neighbor list settings <hint09>` in the general troubleshooting section above.
 In specific situations however, losing atoms is expected material behavior (e.g. with sputtering and